Nicolás Stefanelli: Inter Miami

 On 5 January 2023, Stefanelli joined Major League Soccer side Inter Miami on a two-year deal.

 Fehérvár

 On 31 January 2024, Stefanelli joined Hungarian club Fehérvár.

+Deportes La Serena

+In February 2026, Stefanelli returned to Chile after his stint with Unión La Calera and signed with Deportes La Serena.

 Personal life

 Stefanelli is a dual national; he holds an Italian EU passport as well as an Argentine passport.
 He grew up and went to school in Quilmes, Argentina.
 Stefanelli is nicknamed "Chicho" in Argentina and "Nico" by his Swedish teammates.